ETOH Abuse: A Guide to Ethanol Addiction and Symptoms

 Women and men metabolize alcohol differently, so the recommendations vary by gender.
 This is not a cultural difference as much as a physiological difference.

 People who drink in this manner may not drink every day, and they may not drink very much when they do engage in drinking.
 For them, alcohol is an infrequent part of the diet.
 They may never, at this level, engage in a form of drinking that could be considered abusive.

 But there are some people who engage in this low-risk form of drinking on a regular basis who may still engage in drinking patterns that are far from healthy on an occasional basis.
-Binge drinking, which the Office of Disease Prevention and Health Promotion defines as women drinking four or more alcoholic beverages and men drinking five or more within about two hours, can do intense damage.
+Binge drinking, which the Centers for Disease Control and Prevention (CDC) defines as women drinking four or more alcoholic beverages and men drinking five or more within about two hours, can do intense damage.

 Binge drinking is typically characterized by people who are drinking alcohol with the express purpose of intoxication.
 These are people who may gather friends and family members with the purpose of abusing EtOH.
 After a night of binge drinking, someone like this is at a higher risk of:

 - Tripping and falling

 Alcohol can lower the functioning of the portion of the brain responsible for calculating risk and reward.
 This portion of the brain is like the body’s parent.
 It keeps people from doing things that just aren’t safe.
 When this part of the brain is not functioning at an optimal level, people can make terrible decisions without seeing the risks clearly.
 Their inhibitions drop.